 Scott Clemons joined Brown Brothers Harriman in 1990 and has held a variety of investment roles at the firm since that time.
 His career began in international equities, where he was an analyst and portfolio manager of European and Asian equities, working out of the firm’s New York and London offices throughout the 1990s.
-In 2001 he broadened his responsibilities into domestic equity management and research, and from 2005 through 2010, he managed the New York office of the firm’s Wealth Management business.
+In 2001 he broadened his responsibilities into domestic equity management and research, and from 2005 through 2010, he managed the New York office of the firm’s Investment Advisory business.
 Mr. Clemons was appointed Chief Investment Strategist in 2010 and is today one of the firm’s primary writers and speakers on topics related to the economy, financial markets and investing.
 Mr. Clemons is a Chartered Financial Analyst and a member of the New York Society of Security Analysts and the CFA Institute.
 Outside of his professional interests, he serves on advisory boards at the Morgan Library and Museum in New York and the Getty Research Institute in Los Angeles.
 He is a director of the Grolier Club in New York and chairs the Friends of the Princeton University Library.
 Scott also serves on the Board of Directors of the Research Corporation for Science Advancement, the oldest foundation in the United States dedicated to basic scientific research.
 Born and raised in Florida, he is a magna cum laude graduate (Classics) of Princeton University.

 The Personal View of Portfolio Management